MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/docs/sphinx/tutorial.rst

 =========================

-We used `TACC Stampede <https://www.tacc.utexas.edu/stampede/>`_ to run the calculations on 32 cores but any cluster or even a multicore workstation might be sufficient.
+We used `TACC Stampede <https://www.tacc.utexas.edu/stampede/>`_ to run the calculations on 32 cores but any cluster or even a multi core workstation might be sufficient.

 - Make sure all env vars are set (especially MongoDB,